Market Analysts see Jumia Technologies AG [JMIA] gaining to $11. Time to buy?

 Sponsored

-Over the last 12 months, JMIA stock dropped by -86.31%.
-The one-year Jumia Technologies AG stock forecast points to a potential upside of 57.14.
+The results of the trading session contributed to over 5984103 shares changing hands.
+Over the past one week, the price volatility of Jumia Technologies AG stands at 11.11% while the volatility over the past one month is 9.20%.

-The market cap for the stock reached $781.84 million, with 98.59 million shares outstanding and 78.50 million shares in the current float.
-Compared to the average trading volume of 5.34M shares, JMIA stock reached a trading volume of 4797864 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for JMIA stock reached $935.64 million, with 98.59 million shares outstanding and 78.50 million shares in the current float.
+Compared to the average trading volume of 5.57M shares, JMIA reached a trading volume of 5984103 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Morgan Stanley have made an estimate for Jumia Technologies AG shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on November 29, 2021.
 While these analysts kept the previous recommendation, Stifel dropped their target price from $8 to $4.50.
 The new note on the price target was released on May 14, 2020, representing the official price target for Jumia Technologies AG stock.

-Jumia Technologies AG [JMIA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -13.80.
-With this latest performance, JMIA shares dropped by -36.10% in over the last four-week period, additionally sinking by -63.17% over the last 6 months – not to mention a drop of -86.31% in the past year of trading.
+Jumia Technologies AG [JMIA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 19.67.
+With this latest performance, JMIA shares dropped by -16.75% in over the last four-week period, additionally sinking by -55.55% over the last 6 months – not to mention a drop of -84.54% in the past year of trading.

 Jumia Technologies AG’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.50 and a Current Ratio set at 1.50.